What you will learn

 This program is offered on a full-time basis only.
 Each semester must be successfully completed before the next one can be started.
 A major emphasis of this program is active student participation.
 Throughout the program, the instructors will encourage students to become increasingly more self-directed and responsible for their own learning.
 Students are expected to come to class well prepared for active participation in classroom, lab and clinical activities, including practicums.

 Instructors promote an environment conducive to learning through activities such as lectures, pre-readings, guided discussions, debates, audio-visual presentations, group activities, projects, skill-building exercises, role rehearsals, on-line learning, site visits and simulations Students practise and develop their practical skills by practising on each other.

 Classes are usually scheduled Monday through Friday from 8 am to 3 pm.
 Hours may vary depending on the availability of resources and clinical sites.

 - Grade 12 graduation or equivalent

-- Biology 12 with a C+ or higher, completed within the last 5 years
+- Human Biology 12 with a minimum 'C+' grade, or equivalent, completed within the last 5 years

-- Completion of a Medical Terminology course with a 70% or higher
+- OACP 1108 Medical Terminology 1 with a minimum 70% grade or equivalent

-- 50 hours of paid or volunteer experience working with people with cognitive, emotional, mental or physical disabilities as verified by a supervisor, employer or educational institute (link to form)
+- 50 hours of paid or volunteer experience working with people with cognitive, emotional, mental or physical disabilities as verified by a supervisor, employer or educational institute; OPTA Work Experience Verification form.